 Tim Griffin grew up in Magnolia, Arkansas, a fifth-generation Arkansan and the youngest son of a minister and teacher.
-He was first elected the lieutenant governor of Arkansas on November 4, 2014 and is currently serving his second four-year term.
-He is focused on growing jobs through aggressively pursuing economic development, more parental choice in education and boldly reforming state government.
+Tim Griffin was sworn in as the 57th Attorney General of Arkansas on January 10, 2023.

 From 2011-2015, Griffin served as the 24th representative of Arkansas’s Second Congressional District.
-For the 113th Congress, he was a member of the House Committee on Ways and Means while also serving as a Deputy Whip for the Majority.
+For the 113th Congress, he was a House Committee on Ways and Means member while also serving as a Deputy Whip for the Majority.
 In the 112th Congress, he served as a member of the House Armed Services Committee, the House Committee on Foreign Affairs, the House Committee on Ethics, and the House Committee on the Judiciary.
 In Congress, he advocated for bold tax reform and entitlement reform to grow jobs and reduce the national debt.

-Griffin has served as an officer in the U.S. Army Reserve, Judge Advocate General’s (JAG) Corps, for over 25 years and currently holds the rank of colonel.
-He was mobilized to active duty in 2005 as an Army prosecutor at Fort Campbell, Kentucky, and served with the 101st Airborne Division (Air Assault) in Mosul, Iraq.
+Griffin has served as an officer in the U.S. Army Reserve Judge Advocate General’s (JAG) Corps for more than 27 years and currently holds the rank of colonel.
+In 2005, Griffin was mobilized to active duty as an Army prosecutor at Fort Campbell, Kentucky, and served with the 101st Airborne Division (Air Assault) in Mosul, Iraq.